Shishito vs Padron: Heat, Flavor, Uses

 Padrón has more going on.
 The flavor is still mild and grassy at its core, but there's a subtle bitterness in the skin and a savory, almost smoky undertone that comes through whether you blister it in a cast iron or roast it whole.
 When you get a hot one, that capsaicin doesn't just bring heat - it amplifies the other flavors, making the grassiness more intense and the finish longer.

 For cooking, Shishito's sweetness makes it the easier crowd-pleaser.
-Padrón's more complex flavor holds up better alongside bold ingredients — aged cheese, cured meats, robust olive oil.
+Padrón's more complex flavor holds up better alongside bold ingredients - aged cheese, cured meats, full-flavored olive oil.
 Both benefit enormously from high-heat cooking, which concentrates their sugars and softens the raw grassy edge into something genuinely delicious.

 Shishito Pepper and Padrón Pepper comparison